-A PAOC order resulting from a PMP inspection may include the following orders:
+A PAOC order resulting from a PMP inspection may include the following:

 |

-- The public accountant must have at least 3 of his or her audit engagements reviewed by a suitably qualified person (“Peer Reviewer”) who can mentor and advise the public accountant accordingly.
+The public accountant shall have at least 3 of his/her audit engagements reviewed by a suitably qualified person (“Peer Reviewer”) who can mentor and advise the public accountant accordingly.
 This review may occur either before or after the audit has been completed and signed.

 |